The Problem (The Old Way)

 Dakar Rally photography demands extreme shooting skills AND efficient organization workflows.
 Master panning for dust conditions, protect your gear religiously, and let AI handle the 8+ hours of race number detection and tagging.

-Your energy should go into capturing dramatic images, not squinting at dusty numbers on a laptop screen at midnight in the bivouac.
+Focus on capturing dramatic images, not squinting at dusty numbers on a laptop screen at midnight in the bivouac.